 I’m not the only blogger who talks about once a week food prep.
 Here are a few super helpful posts from my blogger friend Steph over at Confessions of a Meal Planning Addict.

 Have I convinced you to give meal prep a try?
 I hope so because it can completely change your life for the better.
 I know all of this information can be a little overwhelming.
 My advice is to start with the beginner’s meal prep post.
 Read it over.
 Then purchase your supplies, pick a few recipes, and then get to it.
-Don’t expect perfection the first couple times.
+Don’t expect perfection for the first couple of times.
 Just like with anything else, meal prep takes practice.
 You’ll find what recipes and ideas work best for your lifestyle.

 Get Instant Access to My Best Meal Prep Tips & 20 Delicious Make-ahead Recipes!